About World Bank Green Bonds

 In 2008, the World Bank launched the "Strategic Framework for Development and Climate Change" to help stimulate and coordinate public and private sector activity to combat climate change.
 The World Bank Green Bonds is an example of the kind of innovation the World Bank is trying to encourage within this framework.

 The World Bank Green Bond raises funds from fixed income investors to support World Bank lending for eligible projects that seek to mitigate climate change or help affected people adapt to it.
 The product was designed in partnership with Skandinaviska Enskilda Banken (SEB) to respond to specific investor demand for a triple-A rated fixed income product that supports projects that address the climate challenge.
-Since 2008, the World Bank has now raised USD 6.7 billion equivalent in Green Bonds through 72 transactions and 17 currencies.
+Since 2008, the World Bank has now raised over USD 7 billion equivalent in Green Bonds through 76 transactions and 17 currencies.

 World Bank Green Bonds are an opportunity to invest in climate solutions through a high quality credit fixed income product.